GetStream/stream-chat-android/documentation/docs/client/pinned_messages.md

 ## Pinning a Message

-An existing message can be updated to be pinned or unpinned by using the `channel.pinMessage` and `channel.unpinMessage` methods.
-Or a new message can be pinned when it is sent by setting the pinned and `pin_expires` fields when using `channel.sendMessage`.
+An existing message can be updated to be pinned or unpinned by using the `channelClient::pinMessage` and `channelClient::unpinMessage` methods.

+A new message can be pinned when it is sent by setting the `pinned` and `pinExpires` fields.

 ```kotlin
 // Create pinned message